The Civic Impact Award

 Founded by Seabury Hall Alumna, Maren Lau '92

-This award recognizes a student for the outstanding, positive impact that s/he is making as an engaged citizen in his/her community.
+This award recognizes a student for the outstanding, positive impact that they are making as an engaged citizen in their community.

 Why is this award being established?